D-Day (2013 film): Casting

-Nikhil Advani signed Shruti Hassan opposite actor Arjun Rampal in December 2012.
+Nikhil Advani signed Shruti Hassan opposite Arjun Rampal in December 2012.

-Out of the three female protagonists in the movie, only Huma Qureshi was given the option of choosing the character she wanted to portray.
+Out of the three female protagonists in the film, only Huma Qureshi was given the option of choosing the character she wanted to portray.
 The same choice was put forward to and exercised by Deepika Padukone in the 2012 flick Cocktail.

 Marketing

 The first trailer of D-Day was released on 22 May 2013.
 The film was promoted by the star cast in Delhi, Jaipur, Indore, Mumbai etc. Huma Qureshi and Arjun Rampal promoted the film on Dance India Dance DID Super Moms.
 Irrfan Khan and Arjun Rampal promoted the film in the show Comedy Nights with Kapil.
 Rishi Kapoor and Arjun Rampal promoted the film in the dance show Jhalak Dikhhla Jaa.

 Soundtrack

 The soundtrack album was released on 28 June 2013 with music directed by the music trio Shankar–Ehsaan–Loy.
 The lyricist is Niranjan Iyengar.